Fleet Readiness Center Southwest

 Fleet Readiness Center Southwest (FRCSW) is an American naval aviation repair and maintenance facility based at the NAS North Island complex in San Diego, California.

 History

 FRCSW was established in 1919 on NAS North Island CA. It was the U.S. Department of Defense's (at the time, the U.S. Department of War) first aviation maintenance and repair facility, making it the birthplace of U.S. naval aviation maintenance.
-One of six main Fleet Readiness Centers in the US Navy, it provides support to Navy and Marine Corps tactical, logistical and rotary wing aircraft and their components.
-It maintains field sites at Point Mugu, Camp Pendleton, and MCAS Miramar.
-MCAS Yuma, MCAS Kaneohe Bay, NAS Whidbey Island, and in Okinawa and Iwakuni, Japan.
+The largest of six main Fleet Readiness Centers in the US Navy, it provides support to Navy and Marine Corps tactical, logistical and rotary wing aircraft and their components.
+It maintains field sites at Point Mugu, Camp Pendleton, MCAS Miramar, MCAS Yuma, MCAS Kaneohe Bay, NAS Whidbey Island, MCAS Futenma and MCAS Iwakuni.

-Personnel, mission
+Personnel and mission

-In 2017, FRCSW employed 4,650 people, 877 of whom were military.
+In 2023, FRCSW employed 4,172 people, 697 of whom were military.

 Its mission statement is, "We generate readiness through timely and responsive production of engines, aircraft, and components for the warfighter."